singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 So, if the set of pills weighed 211.3 grams, then Bottle #13 would have the heavy pills.

-**6.2        Basketball:** You have a basketball  hoop  and someone  says that  you can play one oftwo games.
+**6.2        Basketball:** You have a basketball  hoop  and someone  says that  you can play one of two games.

 Game 1: You get one shot to make the hoop.

 Game 2: You get  three  shots and you have to make two of three shots.

-If p is the probability  of making a particular shot, forwhich  values of p should you pick one game or the other?
+If p is the probability  of making a particular shot, for which  values of p should you pick one game or the other?

 SOLUTION